GallantGuide/Bull_or_Bear_Crypto/README.md

 ### Database Storage

-PostgreSQL will be used to store the data from Kaggle and Yahoo Finance ([SQL Schema][Sql/schema.sql]).
-MongoDB will be used to store document-base data including Reddit and Twitter posts.
+PostgreSQL will be used to store the data from Kaggle and Yahoo Finance ([SQL Schema][Sql/Schema/schema.sql]).
+MongoDB will be used to store document-based data including Reddit and Twitter posts.

 ### Machine Learning